ArmoredTurtle/AT-Documentation/docs/afc-klipper-add-on/features.md

 extruder.
 This can be used inplace of a toolhead filament sensor.
 To learn more about this feature please see [Buffer Ram Sensor](installation/buffer-ram-sensor.md) document.

+TurtleNeck Buffer can also detect clogs, jams and feeding issues before they result in a failed print.
+See [buffer fault detection](installation/buffer-overview.md#buffer-fault-detection) section in buffer overview for more information.

 ## Bypass

 By default, if a hardware sensor is not setup for a bypass AFC will create a virtual bypass filament sensor.